 It is also important to remember that not all public spaces are safe for children to ride bikes.
 In the survey, 42 percent of the parents admitted that their children frequently rode their bikes on streets without bike lanes.
 To be safe, children should be riding their bicycles on sidewalks, and avoid streets with no bike lanes.
 When at crosswalks, children need to get off the bike and walk it across a crosswalk, instead of riding across it.
 The poll found that most children rode their bikes across crosswalks, and failed to use proper hand signals while doing so.

 Sometimes bicycle accidents occur as a result of a motorist’s negligence.
 In such cases, parents must weigh all their options for compensation.
 If your loved one has been injured in a bicycle accident caused by another’s negligence, he or she may be eligible for compensation for their losses.
 Typically, there are two types of claims that can be filed when a child suffers an injury.
 One claim is filed by the parents and compensates them for medical costs and other damages.
 The other claim is filed on behalf of the child and compensates him for pain and suffering as well as any long- term expenses that he may incur.
-Talk to an Atlanta personal injury lawyer at the Katz Law Firm, and determine your legal rights to compensation.
+Talk to an Atlanta personal injury lawyer at the Katz Personal Injury Lawyers, and determine your legal rights to compensation.